Varadkar to hold talks with May in Dublin on Friday

 Taoiseach Leo Varadkar has said he will meet British prime minister Theresa May for talks in Dublin on Friday.

-He was speaking in Brussels at a press confernece with European Commission president Jean-Claude Juncker.
+He was speaking in Brussels at a press conference with European Commission president Jean-Claude Juncker.

 In a message to Mrs May, Mr Juncker said the Withdrawal Agreement was not open for renegotiation.
 “She knows that the Commission is not prepared to reopen the issue,” he said.